cogdog/truwriter/README.md

 ### Recommended Plugins for TRU Writer

-While your doing all that uploading, you should know that this theme uses the [Estimated Post Reading Time plugin](http://wordpress.org/extend/plugins/estimated-post-reading-time/) to insert those commonplace estimates of reading time -- blame [Medium](http://www.medium.com) if you hate knowing how long a post might take to read.
+While your doing all that uploading, you should know that this theme uses the [Estimated Post Reading Time plugin](https://github.com/cogdog/instant-splot/blob/master/plugins/estimated-post-reading-time.zip) to insert those commonplace estimates of reading time -- blame [Medium](http://www.medium.com) if you hate knowing how long a post might take to read. **This plugin vanished from Wordpress but I have stashed it [here](https://github.com/cogdog/instant-splot/blob/master/plugins/estimated-post-reading-time.zip))**

 These are the setting you should use for this plugin:

 * **Words Per Minute** We use the default of 250, but you can pick any number that feels appropriate
 * **Add automatically to all posts and pages:** NO (the theme takes care of this, and it will look bad if you try "Yes")